985shen/SC2006/jobvago2/README.md

 # Jobvago2

-- Visual and performance enhancements over Jobvago
+- Visual and performance enhancements over Jobvago, see [`README.md`](README.md/..) for more information

+---

 # Getting Started